Matthias Goebbels

 Joseph Matthias Hubertus Goebbels (19 March 1836 – 6 September 1911) was a German Catholic Priest and artist.
-Goebbels served as a Roman Catholic priest at the Church of Sankt Maria im Kapitol in Cologne, Germany and became a noted painter of church interiors.
+Goebbels served as a priest at the Church of Sankt Maria im Kapitol in Cologne, Germany and became a noted painter of church interiors.

 He was born in Baesweiler and his father was from Aldenhoven, Germany.

 Works

 Goebbels painted in the historicist style of the Nazarene movement and decorated the walls of more than 20 churches in the Rhineland region.
 The interiors of Rolduc Abbey near Kerkrade, Netherlands are considered his masterpiece.
 Many of his paintings are no longer extant today, however well-preserved examples can be found near Rolduc, in particular at St. Briktius in Oekoven-Rommerskirchen (pictured) and at the former Marienborn Monastery (Kloster Marienborn) in the village of Hoven near Zülpich, Germany.
 He was also commissioned to paint the wings on the late Gothic altarpiece at Antwerp Cathedral with pictures from the life of Jesus.